chocolatey/choco-wiki/CommandsUninstall.md

 ## Chocolatey Uninstall (choco uninstall)

 Uninstalls a package or a list of packages.
-`choco uninstall packageName` - some folks will shortcut with `cuninst` as in `cuninst packageName`.
+Some may prefer to use `cuninst` as a shortcut for `choco uninstall`.

 ## Usage